-When drinking water meets federal standards there may not be any health based benefits to purchasing bottled water or point of use devices.
-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
+When drinking water meets federal standards there may not be any health-based benefits to purchasing bottled water or point of use devices.
+Drinking water, including bottled water, may be expected to contain at least insignificant amounts of contaminants.
+Contaminants do not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).